nathankeyt/MultithreadedPythonCompiler/README.md

 - Explication for dynamic typing
 - Parsing using custom lark grammar
 - Abstract Syntax Tree (AST) creation
-- Multithreading for multiple files and compilation tasks that are independant of eachother
+- Multithreading using pthreads for multiple files and compilation tasks that are independant of eachother
 - Interference graph implementation
 - Register allocation using graph coloring